 - Airport clearance is quicker if you don’t bring food, plant material or animal products.
 Most items can be easily purchased in Australia.

-- Attach a label to your luggage with your name, email address & phone number in case it gets lost
+- Attach a label to your luggage with your name, email address and phone number in case it gets lost.

 - Tie a ribbon or scarf to the handle or get a colourful luggage belt so you can quickly spot your stuff on the luggage carousel.

-WHAT AUSTRALIAN AIRPORTS CUSTOMS RESTRICTIONS DO I NEED TO KNOW ABOUT?
+WHAT DO I NEED TO KNOW BEFORE I ARRIVE?

 If you are an international student planning to study in Australia, it is important to check Australia’s biosecurity requirements when packing your personal items.
 Certain food, plant material and animal products from overseas could introduce serious pests and diseases into Australia, devastating our valuable agriculture and tourism industries and our unique environment.

-It is important to tell family and friends who are visiting you from overseas not to bring food, plant material or animal products into Australia.
+It is important to tell family and friends not to bring or send food, plant material or animal products to Australia.

-You can find out more information about what you can and can’t bring into Australia with this handy guide about Australian Biosecurity Requirements for International Students or Australian Biosecurity Requirements for International Students (Other Languages).
+Find out more information about what you can and can’t bring into Australia with this handy biosecurity guide for international students (available in multiple languages).

 If you are bringing alcoholic beverages, cigarettes, electronic equipment and valuable items (including jewellery and currency), you will also need to check with the Australian Department of Home Affairs regulations.